sws-ocean/sws-ocean.github.io/docs/CPROOF.md

 <p>
     The <a href='https://cproof.uvic.ca/'>Canadian-Pacific Robotic Ocean Observing Facility (CPROOF)</a> operates a fleet of ocean gliders to observe water properties on the British Columbia Central Coast.
 These instruments provide upper ocean physical and biogeochemical properties across the shelf and into the Pacific.
-I use data from the gliders and other platforms in the region to look at physical processes in Queen Charlottle Sound.
+I use data from the gliders and other platforms in the region to look at physical and biogeochemical processes on the British Columbia coast.
 </p>